Activate ID card with online ID function

 Procedure

-You can use your online ID card as soon as you have set a six-digit PIN of your choice.
+You can start using your online ID card as soon as you set a six-digit PIN of your choice.
 There are several ways to do this:

-Have you forgotten your PIN or used the PUK number to unblock your PIN too many times?
+Have you forgotten your PIN or used the PUK number too many times to unlock the PIN?

-- If you want to reset your PIN or apply for a new one, you can have a new PIN set free of charge at your local citizen service center.
+- If you want to reset your PIN or request a new one later, you can have a new PIN set up free of charge at your local citizen service center.

 Remark